cockroachdb/docs/src/current/v23.1/migration-overview.md

 Take the following two use cases:

 - An application that is primarily in use during daytime business hours can be taken offline during a predetermined timeframe without disrupting the user experience and business continuity.
 In this case, your migration can occur in a [downtime window](#downtime-window).
-- An application that must serve writes continuously cannot be taken offline in order to migrate its data, but can tolerate being shut down for 30 seconds to redirect traffic to a new database as cutover process.
+- An application that must serve writes continuously cannot tolerate a long downtime window.
 In this case, you will aim for [zero or near-zero downtime](#zero-or-near-zero-downtime).

 In general, migrating with less downtime raises the possibility of data inconsistencies that have to be reconciled.